 - Alcoy Forest (Cebu)

-- Olongapo Island Wildlife Sanctuary (Lapu-lapu City)
+- Olango Island Wildlife Sanctuary (Lapu-Lapu City)

 - Philippine Eagle Center (Davao City)

-- Hundred Islands Park in Alaminos City
+- Hundred Islands National Park in Alaminos City

-The book launch was witnessed by the book writer, Carlos M. Libosada Jr., some Wild Bird Club of the Philippines member officials, Department of Tourism officials and some local government officials representing their province as one of the sites.
+The book launch was witnessed by the book writer, Carlos M. Libosada Jr., some Wild Bird Club of the Philippines member officials, Department of Tourism officials, and some local government officials representing their province as one of the sites.